cosmos/cosmos/WHITEPAPER.md

 via super-majority (+⅔) voting and a locking mechanism.
 Together, they ensure
 that:

-* ⅓+ voting power must be Byzantine to cause a violation of safety, where more than two values are committed.
+* +⅓ voting power must be Byzantine to cause a violation of safety, where more than two values are committed.
-* if ever any set of validators succeeds in violating safety, or even attempts to do so, they can be identified by the protocol.
+* if any set of validators ever succeeds in violating safety, or even attempts to do so, they can be identified by the protocol.
 This includes both voting for conflicting blocks and broadcasting unjustified votes.

 Despite its strong guarantees, Tendermint provides exceptional performance.
-In benchmarks of 64 nodes distributed across 7 datacenters on 5 continents, on commodity cloud instances, Tendermint consensus can process thousands of transactions per second, with commit latencies on the order of one or two seconds.
+In benchmarks of 64 nodes distributed across 7 datacenters on 5 continents, on commodity cloud instances, Tendermint consensus can process thousands of transactions per second, with commit latencies on the order of one to two seconds.
 Notably, performance of well over a thousand transactions per second is maintained even in harsh adversarial conditions, with validators crashing or broadcasting maliciously crafted votes.
-See figure below for details.
+See the figure below for details.

 ![Figure of Tendermint throughput performance] (https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/images/tendermint_throughput_blocksize.png)